troygilman/gong-wiki/content/getting-started/tutorial.md

 }
 ```

-Next, we need to update the `Action` to render the text "Hello Universe".
-We can put it right below the print statement.
+Update the `Action` to render the new text:

 ```go
 templ (component SimpleComponent) Action() {